urschrei/pyzotero/doc/index.rst

         :param bool preserve_json_order: Load JSON returns with OrderedDict to preserve their order
         :param str locale: Set the `locale <https://www.zotero.org/support/dev/web_api/v3/types_and_fields#zotero_web_api_item_typefield_requests>`_, allowing retrieval of localised item types, field types, and creator types.
 Defaults to "en-US".
         :param str local: use the local Zotero http server instead of the remote API.
 See :ref:`localapi`
+        :param httpx2.Client client: the HTTP client for API requests.
+If it is ``None`` (the default), Pyzotero creates a client with its default headers and timeout.
+In local mode, that client ignores proxy settings from the environment.
+Pyzotero does not change a client that you supply: it does not add the ``Authorization``, ``Zotero-API-Version`` or ``User-Agent`` headers, and it uses the proxy settings of the client.
+To use the local API when your environment sets a proxy, create the client with ``trust_env=False``
         :param int/float upload_timeout: timeout in seconds for file uploads to storage (default: 120).
 Increase this for very large files or slow connections.
         :param str server_id: a local API server ID retained from a previous session.
 Only meaningful when ``local`` is ``True``; see :ref:`localapi`
         :param str local_api_key: a persistent local API key retained from a previous session, obtained from :py:meth:`Zotero.authorize_local()`.
 Only meaningful when ``local`` is ``True``